-Public notice of this meeting was provided as required by the Brown Act and included the Coastal interested parties list.
-The San Mateo County Farm Bureau was notified by District staff directly.
+Public notice of this meeting was provided as required by the Brown Act and to the Coastal interested parties list.
+Staff also directly notified organizations and individuals who provided comments during the stakeholder and community engagement process as appropriate.

 CALIFORNIA ENVIRONMENTAL QUALITY ACT (CEQA) COMPLIANCE